wp-plugins/secontactform/readme.txt

 Contact us for any issue, bug fix.

 == Changelog ==
+= 1.2.2 =
+* Updated SMS send function to use cURL instead of f_open
+* Updated SMS link to use iSMS SSL link
+* Added auto response for SMS

 = 1.2.1 =
 * Added SMTP debug option for better SMTP error handling and debugging
 * Tailing semi-colon are removed from destination email automatically while sending email